 Copper present in olives is also important for dogs as it helps in building connective tissue, collagen, and myelin- a nerve covering which helps in neural transmissions.
 Other benefits of copper also include the fact that it helps the body absorb iron, making it an important part of red blood cell function.

-Antioxidants are something that really help the body in fighting off inflammation.
+Antioxidants are something that really helps the body in fighting off inflammation.
 In aged dogs, there is a phenomenon known as oxidative stress-induced disease, which can often be warded off if antioxidants have been introduced to a pup’s diet from a young age.
-However, we would only suggest giving olives to slightly older dogs and not to small pups since they run a higher risk of choking from consuming the pits.
+However, we would only suggest giving olives to slightly older dogs and not too small pups since they run a higher risk of choking from consuming the pits.

-Mono unsaturated fats present in olives also help to fight off the development of inflammation sites and prevent free radical damage to soft tissues.
+Monounsaturated fats present in olives also help to fight off the development of inflammation sites and prevent free radical damage to soft tissues.

-Oleic Acid present in olives is also one of the reasons doctor’s recommend it so much.
-This is because the chemical composition present within it, helps prevent cancer to a certain extent.
+Oleic Acid present in olives is also one of the reasons doctors recommend it so much.
+This is because the chemical composition present within it helps prevent cancer to a certain extent.